Matthew T. Mangino: Impeachment represents very different things in a divided country

 Maybe we shouldn't wax eloquent about the comity of 1973 — there was certainly division in the country at the time — we should also not expect the same result as the 1973 hearings — a new president.

-Matthew T. Mangino is of counsel with Luxenberg, Garbett, Kelly & George P.C.
-His book “The Executioner’s Toll, 2010” was released by McFarland Publishing.
-You can reach him at www.mattmangino.com and follow him on Twitter at @MatthewTMangino.
+Matthew T. Mangino is a former Lawrence County district attorney and counsel with Luxenberg, Garbett, Kelly & George P.C.
+His book "The Executioner's Toll, 2010" was released by McFarland Publishing.
+You can reach him at www.mattmangino.com and follow him on Twitter at www.twitter.com/MatthewTMangino.

-Matthew T. Mangino: Impeachment represents very different things in a divided country